we-taper/we-taper.github.io/pelican/content/Blogging/Pelican Configuration.md

 See more at [Pelican Doc - Pelican-theme](http://docs.getpelican.com/en/3.3.0/settings.html#basic-settings)

-*Note :* I don't recommend you to install themes for compatibility reasons: If you switch to another computer or OS, you will have to reinstall these themes so that pelican can recognize them.
+**Note: ** I don't recommend you to install themes for compatibility reasons: If you switch to another computer or OS, you will have to reinstall these themes so that pelican can recognize them.
 Instead, you can copy the theme you want into blog folder and push them to github.
 Therefore, when you clone your own blog some elsewhere, you theme will always be ready for use.

-#### Setting up themes in Pelican configuration
+### Setting up themes in Pelican configuration

 To specify a theme: